Skip to Main Content

 Notices and Posters

-Contractors that have the obligation to develop a written Section 503 AAP must post a notice at each establishment providing the location and hours the AAP may be viewed.
-Additionally, the policy statement required by the Section 503 AAP regulations must be displayed on company bulletin boards, and made available in accessible format, if necessary, (e.g., large print, or audio file) so that applicants and employees with disabilities are informed of the contents of the policy statement.
+Contractors that have the obligation to develop a written Section 503 program must post a notice at each establishment providing the location and hours it may be viewed.
+Additionally, the policy statement required by the Section 503 regulations must be displayed on company bulletin boards, and made available in accessible format, if necessary (e.g., providing Braille or large print versions of the notice, or posting a copy of the notice at a lower height for easy viewing by a person using a wheelchair) so that applicants and employes with disabilities are informed of the contents of the policy statement.

 Recordkeeping